IBM/oic-i-agentic-ai-tutorials/i-oic-rbac-using-obo/okta_setup/Okta_OAuth_2.0–On-Behalf-Of_(OBO)_Flow_Setup.md

 ```
 Use this value as your **OKTA_BASE_URL**

-You will see a line in the email similar to:
-After completing the setup, you will be redirected to an Okta Admin URL similar to the following:
+After completing the device setup, you will be redirected to an Okta Admin URL similar to the following:

 ```